SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/windows.md

 Additionally, this documentation will offer guidance on collecting and forwarding logs from sensitive assets, such as Domain Controllers, without requiring the installation of a third-party agent.

 !!!warn
    Please be advised that this documentation assumes the use of the 64-bit version of NXLog.
 If you are using the 32-bit version, it is crucial that you replace all references to `C:\Program Files\nxlog\` in the commands and configuration files with `C:\Program Files (x86)\nxlog\`.
-Failure to make this adjustment may result in errors or incorrect operation of the system.
+Failure to make this adjustment may result in errors.

 ## Windows Event logs